andrewcamenga/andrewcamenga.com/content/_index.md

 updated: "2021-02-02"
 ---

+<span class="is-size-3 has-bold-text">Hi! </span>

-Hi!
-I'm glad you're here.
+<span class="is-size-5 has-bold-text">I'm glad you're here.</span>

 My name is Andrew, and I'm a disciple of Jesus, a husband, and a dad.
 I'm a pastor [by profession](/experience) and calling, a teacher by temperament, and a tinkerer in all manner of things but especially bread-making, cheese-making, disc-golf, and writing.

 This site will likely grow to reflect all of those things.